3 Most Common Types of Hepatitis in Malaysia

 3 Most Common Hepatitis

-By Island Hospital | Jul 16, 2021 4:33:40 PM
+By Island Hospital | March 7, 2025 4:33:40 PM

 Hepatitis is a condition where the liver is inflamed.
 The liver is a vital organ that processes nutrients, filters the blood, and fights infections.
 When the liver is inflamed or damaged, its function can be affected.

-The cause of hepatitis is usually a viral infection, although there are other possible causes of hepatitis as well.
 These include autoimmune hepatitis and hepatitis that occurs as a secondary result of some medications, drugs, toxins, and heavy alcohol consumption.
 Autoimmune hepatitis is a disease that occurs when your body makes antibodies against your liver tissue.

 Hepatitis A is always an acute, short-term disease, while hepatitis B, C, and D are most likely to become on-going and chronic.
 Hepatitis E is usually acute but can be particularly dangerous in pregnant women.

-An acute, and short-term disease caused by an infection with the hepatitis A virus (HAV).
+Hepatitis A is an acute, and short-term disease caused by an infection with the hepatitis A virus (HAV).

 How long does it last?